Shengaero/glimpse/README.md

 ## Testing

-Testing was done though Apollo graphql.
+Backend testing was done though Apollo graphql.

+Frontend testing was done locally via Google Chrome.

 For an easier testing experience, a dummy email and password is provided.
 * Email: test123@test.com